N-DiLo/bio_app/README.md

 # bio_app

-A new Flutter project for displaying user hardcoded bio-data, created by DiLo, and also previewing the github profile of the user.
+A new Flutter project for displaying user hardcoded bio-data both in portrait and landscape modes, created by DiLo.
+The app also previews the github profile of the user while focusing on drive to a clear path for user adaptiveness and responsiveness across different device types.

 ## Getting Started